Rakesh9100/CalcDiverse/Calculators/CO2-Emissions-Calculator/README.md

 ## Description :-

-Added a CO2 emissions calculator to CalcDiverse website to help users estimate their carbon footprint from various modes of transport, including cars, flights, buses, and trains.
+Calculator that helps users estimate their carbon footprint from various modes of transport, including cars, flights, buses, and trains.
 This tool will feature a user-friendly interface with dynamic input fields, accurate emissions estimation using standard factors, and an option to generate detailed PDF reports.

-Also added "Back to home" Feature for users to come back to CalcDiverse Website if they want to try out some other Calculator, also added the calculator in the home page

 ## Tech Stacks :-

-HTML, CSS, Js
+- HTML
+- CSS
+- JavaScript

 ## How It Works :-